ChaoticWeg/KSP-DMSConvert/readme.md

 ### Usage

+The DMSConvert window is only available in game scenes where time passes, i.e. the KSC overview scene, in the Tracking Center, and in flight.

 **To show/hide the DMSConvert window:** Press Alt+U
 **To convert decimal degrees to DMS:** Enter a value in the `Decimal` box and click the `-->` button